esraevrim/App_pet/README.md

 * Fuel can be used to play the space mini-game
 * If the sleep goal detects both light and motion, it marks the user as awake
 * During Focus Mode, the app prevents returning to the main screen until the timer is stopped
+* Smart Chat: The AI analyzes your goalsSummary string to provide data-driven feedback on your lifestyle.

 # 📥 Installation

 1. Clone the repo:

    git clone https://github.com/esraevrim/App_pet

+2. API Key Setup:

+ Obtain a Gemini API key from Google AI Studio.
+ Add your API key to PetChatActivity.java.

-2. Open in Android Studio
+3. Open in Android Studio
-3. Run on an emulator or physical device
+4. Run on an emulator or physical device

 # 👩‍💻 Authors